Posted 17 September 2018

-The idea is that people involved in the design and construction of buildings and structures will be able to make more informed decisions about the effects of the potential spread of fire from the products they choose.
-Cables are the latest products to be regulated in this way.
+The idea is that people involved in the design and construction of buildings will be able to make more informed decisions about the potential spread of fire of the products they choose.
+Cables are the latest products to be regulated this way.

 Table 1: Outline of the Euroclass tables for CPR rated products

-The standard has been designed to determine the likely spread of fire through a structure.
-Many of the materials used in the production of cables are derived from oil and therefore in their unmodified forms, highly flammable.
+The CPR standard has been designed to determine the likely spread of fire through a structure.
 As cables run throughout buildings, between floors and through walls, they are a natural conduit for the spread of fire.
+Many of the materials used in the production of cables are derived from oil and therefore in their unmodified forms are highly flammable.